GfSE/SAF-Specification/viewpoints/Physical-Context-Exchange-Viewpoint.md

 ## Example
 *none*
 ## Purpose
-The physical context exchange Viewpoint focuses on the identification of the physical interface(s) with external entities and the identification of relevant documentation.
-It is used to capture interface requirement(s) for IRS, applicable standard(s), protocol(s) and format specification(s) that are agreed upon the interface(s).
+The physical context exchange Viewpoint focuses on the identification of the physical interfaces with external entities and the identification of relevant documentation.
+It is used to capture interface requirements for IRS, applicable standards, protocols and format specifications that are agreed upon the interfaces.
-Note: Trace physical interface(s) to logical interface(s) (the physical interface(s) fulfill the exchange requirement(s) stated on Logical Level)
+Note: Trace physical interfaces to logical interfaces (the physical interfaces fulfill the exchange requirements stated on Logical Level)
 ## Applicability
 The physical context exchange Viewpoint supports the “Architecture Definition process” activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.4].
 The physical context interface Viewpoint is applied early in the life cycle to generate a complete view of all the relevant external interface(s) together with relevant standard(s).
 The Viewpoint guides the identification of expected interactions of the SOI with entities external to the SOI (control) boundary as defined in negotiated ICDs.
 The Viewpoint is used to capture the interface requirement(s) with the relevant Stakeholder(s) and any relevant documentation, requirement(s), standard(s), format specification(s) and protocol(s).
 ## Stakeholder